 Carlos M Carvalho

-Professor of StatisticsUniversity of Texas, McCombs School of BusinessJul 2010-Present
+Professor of StatisticsUniversity of Texas at Austin, McCombs School of BusinessJul 2010-Present

 Structure and Sparsity in High-Dimensional Multivariate Analysis